microsoft/WhatTheHack/027-FHIRPoweredHealthcare/readme.md

 4. Develop React Single Page App (SPA) to Search and view FHIR patient data.
 5. Transform and explore FHIR data for secondary use analytics.
 6. Export and anonymize FHIR data.
-7. Ingest, transform and load medical IoT device data into MedTech and FHIR service.
+7. Ingest, transform and load medical IoT device data into FHIR using MedTech service.

 ## Scenario
 Contoso Healthcare is implementing a FHIR-based data management solution.